francoposa/francoposa.io/content/resources/infra-ops/kubernetes-k3s-digital-ocean-4.md

 Essentially, how do we automatically route traffic to the `whoami` server without caring what the Pod names are, or whether we have one, twenty or a thousand replicas of the Pod?

-For this, we need a Kubernetes Service resource.
+For this, we need a Kubernetes Service resource, which defines parameters for basic service discovery and routing.

+The Service provides a single endpoint for clients to interface with any server Pods matching the label selectors, handling the responsibility of keeping track of constantly-changing Pod IP addresses, which Pods are starting, ready, or terminating, and load-balancing the traffic between the Pods.

 #### 4.1 Declare the Service